 What We Do

-Here at Universal Church of Miracle Enlightenment we accept assignments from the Holy Spirit that require out of the ordinary assistance.
+Here at Universal Church of Miracle Enlightenment we accept assignments from the Holy Spirit that often require out of the ordinary assistance.
 We are often assigned to help people whom others either cannot or do not assist, as some people just do not always fit the parameters of group assistance guidelines.
 And we help these people without unnecessary forms and paperwork.
 This maintains their privacy and speeds the assistance.
 For example:

 One of our members assisted H., a farmer, by being her constant live-in companion when she was ill, and helping her manage her small farm.
 Our Church member kept H's huge dome house clean, including removing hardened molasses from one of her refrigerators.
 She took her to church, cooking classes, to the state fair, to appointments and wherever she wanted to go.
 She nursed her to health after heart surgery, and prepared many meals for her.
 H. regained her health and our Church member went to another assignment, though she remained in touch with H. thereafter.

 One of our members assisted M., a veteran and retired postman.
 Our Church member helped M. to get hearing aids.
-He tended to him when he received a pacemaker, and helped him recover payment for hearing aids that went missing while he was in hospital.
-Our Church member took him to plays and social events and seminars commensurate with M's interests, played cribbage and worked crossword puzzles with him, took him to doctor's appointments and to the library and to Church classes since he could no longer drive, and was his friend and companion.
+He tended to him when he received a pacemaker, and helped him recover reimbursement for the cost of hearing aids that went missing while he was in hospital.
+Our Church member took him to plays (some were at local churches) and social events and seminars commensurate with M's interests, played cribbage and worked crossword puzzles with him, took him to doctor's appointments and to the library and to Church classes since he could no longer drive, and was his friend and companion.
 Later, he visited M. every other day for months at a nursing home and reassured him that he would be his friend forever.
 M. was helped to remove his self-doubts and to see his worth as an outstanding man of character and integrity and to see that he is truly a Son of God.
 Our Church later assisted in officiating at his military memorial service!